-The Denver Art Museum (DAM) will be home to the most comprehensive U.S. exhibition of Monet paintings in more than two decades when it presents “Claude Monet: The Truth of Nature,” in the fall of 2019.
-The exhibition will feature about 120 paintings spanning Monet’s entire career and will focus on the celebrated French impressionist artist’s enduring relationship with nature and his response to the varied and distinct places in which he worked.
+The Denver Art Museum (DAM) is home to the most comprehensive U.S. exhibition of Monet paintings in more than two decades as it presents “Claude Monet: The Truth of Nature.”
+The exhibition features about 120 paintings spanning Monet’s entire career and will focus on the celebrated French impressionist artist’s enduring relationship with nature and his response to the varied and distinct places in which he worked.

-Co-organized by the DAM and the Museum Barberini in Potsdam, Germany, Denver will be the sole U.S. venue for this presentation, from October 21, 2019, through February 2, 2020.
+Co-organized by the DAM and the Museum Barberini in Potsdam, Germany, Denver is the sole U.S. venue for this presentation, on view through February 2, 2020.
 The exhibition will travel to the Museum Barberini in the spring of 2020.

-“We’re thrilled to organize and present this monumental exhibition, which will provide a new perspective on such a beloved artist,” said Christoph Heinrich, Frederick and Jan Mayer Director of the DAM.
-“Visitors will gain a better understanding of Monet’s creative process and how he distanced himself from conventions associated with the traditional landscape genre of painting.”
+“We’re thrilled to organize and present this monumental exhibition, which provides a new perspective on such a beloved artist,” said Christoph Heinrich, Frederick and Jan Mayer Director of the DAM.
+“Visitors gain a better understanding of Monet’s creative process and how he distanced himself from conventions associated with the traditional landscape genre of painting.”

-The presentation of “Claude Monet: The Truth of Nature” will explore Monet’s continuous interest in capturing the quickly changing atmospheres, the reflective qualities of water and the effects of light, aspects that increasingly led him to work on multiple canvases at once.
-Additionally, the exhibition will examine the critical shift in Monet’s painting when he began to focus on series of the same subject, including artworks from his series of haystacks, poplars, Waterloo Bridge, and water lilies.
+The presentation of “Claude Monet: The Truth of Nature” explores Monet’s continuous interest in capturing the quickly changing atmospheres, the reflective qualities of water and the effects of light, aspects that increasingly led him to work on multiple canvases at once.
+Additionally, the exhibition examines the critical shift in Monet’s painting when he began to focus on series of the same subject, including artworks from his series of haystacks, poplars, Waterloo Bridge, and water lilies.

 For more information, please visit www.denverartmuseum.org.